December 19, 2016 at 10:00 AM

 So, what does it mean to be a “learning organization” and what are some of the ways companies can encourage a leading-edge, learning culture?

-In 2005, Barney & Barney answered this question by forming a department dedicated to providing company-wide learning opportunities.
+In 2005, Marsh & McLennan Agency answered this question by forming a department dedicated to providing company-wide learning opportunities.
 Since its inception, our Organizational Learning department has developed educational programs using industry-leading methodologies and solutions that support our business strategies by improving leadership abilities, technical and systems knowledge, and personal and professional excellence.

 Topics: Inside B&B